Russian drone and missile attack, one of the biggest in the war, kills 2 and wounds 13 in Ukraine

 Four people were injured in the attack on the capital, Kyiv Mayor Vitali Klitschko said.
 Associated Press journalists heard explosions and the buzzing of drones around the city for hours.

-The fresh attacks came hours after Moscow launched almost 500 drones at Ukraine in the biggest overnight drone bombardment in the three-year war.
+The fresh attacks came a day after Moscow launched almost 500 drones at Ukraine in the biggest overnight drone bombardment in the three-year war.
 Ukrainian and Western officials have been anticipating a Russian response to Ukraine's audacious June 1 drone attack on distant Russian air bases.

+Russia has been launching a record-breaking number of drones and missiles targeting Ukraine while the two countries continue to swap prisoners of war, the only tangible outcome of recent direct peace talks held in Istanbul on June 2.

+Both sides traded memoranda during the meeting setting out conditions for a potential ceasefire in the more than 3-year-old war - but the inclusion of clauses that both sides see as nonstarters make any quick deal unlikely.
+A ceasefire, long sought by Kyiv, remains elusive.

 Plumes of smoke were visible in Kyiv as air defense forces worked to shoot down drones and missiles Tuesday morning.